gluster/glusterdocs/Developer-guide/Fixing-issues-reported-by-tools-for-static-code-analysis.md

 ### Daily Runs

 We now have daily runs of various static source code analysis tools on the glusterfs sources.
-There are daily analyses of the master, release-3.6, and release-3.5 branches.
+There are daily analyses of the master and on currently supported branches.

 Results are posted at
 <http://download.gluster.org/pub/gluster/glusterfs/static-analysis/>